How Much Does an Evacuation Map Cost?

 How much does it cost per floor or per building?

 Consultant pricing is typically per map: $500–$2,000 per floor.
 A 3-floor building could cost $1,500–$6,000 just for the maps.
 Software solutions usually charge per project ($100–$500 total).
-AI generators like OSHAMap charge per map or offer unlimited plans, making multi-floor buildings significantly cheaper — often under $100 total.
+AI generators like OSHAMap charge per map or offer affordable monthly plans, making multi-floor buildings significantly cheaper — often under $100 total.

-Is the cheapest evacuation map option still OSHA-compliant?
+Is the cheapest evacuation map option still OSHA-aligned?

 It can be.
 OSHAMap's free AI generator produces maps that include all OSHA-required elements: marked exit routes, fire extinguisher locations, pull stations, 'You Are Here' markers, assembly points, and NFPA 170 symbols.
 The key to compliance is including the right elements, not how much you paid.
 A $0 AI map can be just as compliant as a $2,000 consultant map.